🚪 Escape the Feed

 Reclaiming Your Attention from the Digital NPC World

+Ever scroll for 10–15 minutes & realize… nothing stuck?
 The posts blur together.
 Comments feel copy-pasted.
 You can’t tell if you’re seeing people’s real thoughts or bots mimicking human behavior.
+The voices sound human — but feel hollow.

-That uneasy feeling?
-You’re not imagining it.
 The web that once felt alive with real conversations now feels… hollow.
 This isn’t just nostalgia — the way we use the internet has changed.
 And not always for the better.
+But the good news is: you can opt out of the loop.
+Here’s how.

 • There’s a fringe theory called the Dead Internet Theory claiming most online content is AI-generated, recycled, or spammed by bots.
-Whether that’s 100% true doesn’t matter — the experience of the feed feels eerily similar:

-• Recycled templates instead of real thoughts
+♻️ Recycled templates instead of real thoughts

-• “Engagement bait” instead of real conversation
+🤬 “Engagement bait” instead of real conversation

-• Bots, fake accounts, & spam drowning out original voices
+🤖 Bots, fake accounts & spam drowning out original voices

 Platforms are designed to keep you scrolling — not thinking.
 Every click & swipe is tracked, tested, & optimized to hook you in just long enough to serve another ad.